 start /wait DISM.exe /Online /Add-Package /PackagePath: c:\Temp\kb4056887\Windows10.0-KB4056887-x64.cab /Quiet /NoRestart

-In Windows 8 and Windows 7, you can install an update using Pkgmgr.
-The command is:
+On Windows 8 and Windows 7, you can install a CAB update using the Pkgmgr command:

 start /w Pkgmgr /ip /m:c:"c:\Temp\kb4056887\Windows10.0-KB4056887-x64.cab"